- Receive training from a management professional with 30+ years of experience.

 Cash Flow Forecasting

 The goal of cash flow forecasting is to optimize future cash resources.
 In Module Five, you will learn cash flow forecasting assists a treasury professional in planning cash management activities.
 These activities include scheduling cash concentration transfers, funding disbursement accounts, making short-term investing and borrowing decisions, managing target balances for bank compensation purposes, managing covenant restrictions, and abiding by regulatory requirements.
-Despite its importance, cash flow forecasting remains an inexact science, primarily because of the number of forecast cash assumptions.
+Despite its importance, cash flow forecasting remains an inexact science, primarily because of forecast cash assumptions.
 For this reason, the assumptions underlying the cash forecast should be reviewed and updated frequently with the most current and complete information available.

 Cash forecasts are different from the broader financial models that are often used for financial planning and analysis.
 Cash forecasts are more concerned with cash flow projections than accounting statements that must comply with US GAAP (US Generally Accepted Accounting Principles) or IFRS (International Financial Reporting Standards) requirements.